AirshipCMS/Docs/Marketing/Layover.md

 # Layover
 _or, secure Apex Domain A Records as a service._

 You have probably experienced _many many instances_ where you simply need to point your naked, apex domain to "www".

-_It is simply not possible_ to create a CNAME Record for an Apex Domain.
+Why is this necessary?
+Because many hosted services like Shopify, Big Cartel, Big Commerce, or Airship CMS require you to use a subdomain or `www` for your site, and not your primary domain.
+Why don't these services let you use your primary domain? **Because _it is simply not possible_ to create a CNAME Record for an Apex Domain.** It's not a service restriction, it is a limitation of DNS Providers, period.
 That is why we built Layover to be a service that can handle this type of routing.

+## Other Services like Layover
+There are probably many other services like Layover.
+Many of them are probably

 ## HTTPS on your apex domain, for free!
 Layover handles https:// for your apex domain, _and more_!